User Levels and Access Levels

 Write Access Levels

-You must also consider that a project's control's or component's write access assumes different meanings according to the object itself.
-For further information please refer to the 'Write Access Level' property of the component of interest:
+Please also consider that the write access of a control or component in the project assumes different meanings according to the control or component type.
+For further information, please refer to the 'Write Access Level' property of the component concerned:

 Variable "Write Access Level" property (paragraph: "Variable Access Level Properties")